Islandora-Collaboration-Group/icg_csv_import/README.md

 ##### Pipes

-A pipe, the vertical bar character (|), is used to seperate multiple values within a single field.
+A pipe, the vertical bar character (|), is used to separate multiple values within a single field.
 For example, the following sample of MODS metadata contains multiple "alternative" titles, and this kind of construct is easy to import.

     <mods>
    		<titleInfo type='alternative'>